 There are many, many spring bar tools available on the likes of Amazon, and they're worth exploring.
+Many brands even send you a free one when you buy a strap.
 And there are yet even more accessories and tools you might want for your watches.
-Below, however, are the spring bar tools we've actually tested and survived our own demanding strap-changing lifestyle.
+Below, however, are the best spring bar tools we've actually tested and survived our own demanding strap-changing lifestyle.

 Bergeon 6111 Heavy Duty Metal Spring Bar Tool

 - Number of Tools: 3

 This is the prototypical heavy-duty spring bar tool.
 Manufactured by Swiss outfit Bergeon, the 6111 features reversible tips: one with a small forked end for removing spring bars and a pointed end for removing links pins, and the second features a larger forked end and a straight end.
 The tool also has a knurled handle for an easy and secure grip and will work on just about any watch you can throw at it.

 If you change watch straps while traveling, it pays to check out this option from Crown & Buckle, designed in collaboration with Worn & Wound.
 The tool attaches to your keyring and unscrews in the middle, revealing a forked bit for strap changing that threads into the handle.
 Also included is a second threaded bit with a pointed end for drilled lugs, but unfortunately (and the one drawback of this tool) is that you can’t store the second bit in the tool itself — you would have to carry it separately, or in the plastic sheath that the tool ships in.
 Other than that, this 3″ compact tool is perfect for strap changing on the go.